One Way Out (film)

 One Way Out is a 1955 British crime drama film directed by Francis Searle and starring Jill Adams, Eddie Byrne, Lyndon Brook, John Chandos and Arthur Lowe.
+The screenplay was by Jonathan Roche from a story by John Temple-Smith and Jean Scott Rogers.
 The art direction was by William Kellner.
-This second feature was released in the UK as the supporting film to the Norman Wisdom comedy Man of the Moment.
+This second feature was released in the UK as the supporting film to the Norman Wisdom comedy Man of the Moment (1955).

 Plot

 Superintendent Harcourt is on the verge of retiring from the police force and in his final case, seeks to put away Danvers, a ruthless fence.
 Danvers however, tries to buy off Harcourt, and when this fails, attempts to implicate the Superintendent's daughter Shirley in a store robbery.
 Danvers uses another crook, Leslie Parrish, to blackmail Harcourt to drop the case against him.
 When the Superintendent retires, he decides to pursue Danvers as a civilian.